 As we build a Civic Engagement minor track and grow our knowledge about communities throughout the state, we are forging partnerships throughout the UM campus to inject intercultural awareness and experiences into classrooms and orientation programs, including the Greek community and first-year acclimation activities.

-Future Academic Service
+Continued and Future Academic Service

 The Institute will provide a setting where educators, scholars, business and professional leaders, policy makers, politicians, local community leaders and members, and grassroots activists can meet to listen to and learn from each other on matters of race and racism.